 Socialiser information sessions

-We need socialisers within travelling distance of the centre: Milton Keynes, Buckinghamshire, Bedfordshire, Hertfordshire.
-We also have a small satellite in the Witney area.
+We need socialisers within travelling distance of the centre.
+We also need socialisers on the Essex/Suffolk borders to join our regional trainer’s team.
 We provide food and equipment for the puppy and cover all veterinary costs.
 Ideally you will have some experience with dogs and you will meet the following criteria:-

 - Attend regular local puppy classes?